How to BE THE PARENT YOU WANT TO BE & NOT GO CRAZY:

-How to Calm the Dragons: The Principles of Parenting in Plain Language is about how to change a family environment from negative to positive and achieve a more balanced home.
+How to Be the Parent You Want to Be & Not Go Crazy: The Principles of Parenting in Plain Language is about how to change a family environment from negative to positive and achieve a more balanced home.

 Both parents and children aged 3 through adolescence can utilize the skills easily to help create change.
 It is a frank conversation with parents about how to not only change their child’s behavior but theirs as well.